Ballet, Jazz, Tap, Irish Step, Modern, Pilates and Music’n Motion.

 • Hair

-• Creative movement , combo classes , Ballet, Jazz technique, Tap, contemporary, Lyrical, Musical Theater: hair in a secure neat tight bun.
-A bun that does not need to be redone.
+• Creative movement, combo classes, Ballet, Jazz technique, Tap, contemporary, Lyrical, Musical Theater: hair in a secure, neat, tight A bun that does not need to be redone.

-• Hip Hop & Acro – A neat tight braided ponytail, it must be braided.
+• Hip Hop, Irish Step, Acro- A neat, tight, braided ponytail, it must be braided.

 • A headband to hold loose hair off their face is recommended.

-• It is important during these times that dancers are not touching their face.
-Proper hair will help keep dancers from touching their face.
+• It is imperative during these times that dancers refrain from touching their Proper hair will help keep dancers from touching their faces.
 Please keep your hair neat and tight.

-• Jewelry – Remove necklaces and bracelets, no hanging dangling earrings, no hoops.
-Small stud earrings are fine.
+• Jewelry – Remove necklaces and bracelets; no hanging, dangling earrings or hoops.
+Small stud earrings are acceptable.

-• No half shirts with belly buttons showing allowed.
+• No half shirts with belly buttons showing are allowed.

 • No bare legs in the studio.